gabrie30/ghorg/README.md

 ### Mise

-If you are an enthusiast user of [Mise](https://github.com/jdx/mise), the polyglot tool versions manager, you can use such command to install the latest version of `ghorg` on Linux/MacOS/Windows:
+If you use [Mise](https://github.com/jdx/mise), you can install the latest version of `ghorg` on Linux/MacOS/Windows:

 ```bash
 mise use -g ghorg@latest